howwegettonext/endangeredlanguages/README.md

 To do:
 * Allow pan and zoom
+* Dynamically resize when browser window is resized
 * Add a legend
 * Style the page properly
 * Better colours
 * Less violent initial burst of motion
-* More info in the tooltips
+* More info in the tooltips (probably just speaker count)
 * Tooltips don't go off the top of the map